mncy-earth/data-wow-test/README.md

 Please note that the current data pipeline can only run manually and loads all sample data in a single run.
 If you wish to make further adjustments to the DAG or task configuration, refer to the [Airflow Documentation](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/dag/index.html) for options like scheduling, email notifications on success or failure, and more.
-For more detailed information on current building the data pipeline, refer to the [Data Loading Process](#3-data-loading-process) and [Data Pipeline Design](#data-pipeline-design) sections.
+For more detailed information on the current building of the data pipeline, refer to the [Data Loading Process](#3-data-loading-process) and [Data Pipeline Design](#data-pipeline-design) sections.

 <!-- ================================================== -->
 <!-- ================================================== -->